 The Space Physics degree program is administered by the College of Arts and Sciences.
 The Bachelor of Science in Space Physics, offered only on the Prescott campus, is an applied physics program designed to prepare graduates to work in space- and aerospacerelated industries.
 Students will explore the fundamental forces of nature through experimental investigation of atomic, nuclear, and elementary particle systems.
 They will study the "micro" and "macro" universe through the use of high-precision detectors.
-The Space Physics program currently has two areas of concentration: Astrophysics and Particle Physics and Cosmology, with two more areas of concentration (Remote Sensing and Exotic Propulsion Systems) planned for the future.
+The Space Physics program currently has four areas of concentration: Astrophysics, Particle Physics, Cosmology, Remote Sensing and Exotic Propulsion Systems.
 Physics is the study of forces, space, and time at their most basic level and provides the foundation for all physical sciences.
 The combination of laboratory skills and fundamental scientific knowledge will prepare students to make discoveries that will promote the exploration of space and add to the body of knowledge in science.
 Because of the strong emphasis on experimental physics, the student will be well situated to enter a variety of fields including graduate programs.